usnistgov/FIPS201/_FIPS201/authentication.md

 - digital signature on biometric data records, which is checked to further strengthen the mechanism
 - slower since it requires multiple interactions with the cardholder for presentation of the PIN and acquisition of a biometric sample
 - does not provide protection against use of a revoked card
-- usable with both contact and contactless card readers that support the virtual contact interface
+- usable with both contact card readers and contactless card readers that support the virtual contact interface

 [^bioreaders]: As noted in [Section 4.2.3.1](../frontend/#s-4-2-3-1), fingerprint biometric templates are not guaranteed to contain biometric characteristic data since it may not be possible to collect fingerprints from some cardholders.
 Additionally, electronic iris images are not guaranteed to be present on a PIV Card since iris biometric capture is optional.
 When biometric verification cannot be performed, PKI-AUTH is the recommended alternate authentication mechanism.